wow.wad

 Online Social Interaction

 DOOM was designed with social interaction in mind.
 Gameplay features such as multiple modes of multiplayer allowed for direct exchange of these player experiences by connecting to the same active game.
-This allows for the possibilities of interactions to exponentionally multiply significantly, as two subjective systems are interacting with each other, but are unable to understand each other’s view directly.
+This allows for the possibilities of interactions to exponentially multiply significantly, as two subjective systems are interacting with each other, but are unable to understand each other’s view directly.
 This interaction produces a united experience where several people can, for example, can work cooperatively to complete dangerous challenges together and employ team strategies, or where players are fighting against each other in death match, producing unique interactions that can only exist within these social conditions.

 However, these kinds of social interactions were not just restricted to online multiplayer.
 Revolutionary for its time was the inclusion of UI features that encouraged interaction outside of the gameplay.